A forest in the Taconic range · North Berkshires · Massachusetts

 The Practice

-This isn't survivalism.
-It's a question: what does it look like to inhabit a forest as a participant rather than a consumer?
-The practice is tending — applied not just to trees but to the systems that let us inhabit a landscape without degrading it.
+The practice is care — applied not just to trees but to the systems that let us inhabit a landscape without degrading it.

 Go Deeper